ExCL-Docs/excl-user-docs/quick-start-guides/apptainer.md

 Then use the CI environment variables `APPTAINER_DOCKER_USERNAME` and `APPTAINER_DOCKER_PASSWORD` to specify the robot username and token.
 Make sure to deselect _Expand variable reference_ since the username has a ‘$’ in it.

+## Apptainer Project Storage on ExCL

+There is also shared project storage at `/auto/projects/apptainer` for storing large, shared, general-purpose Apptainer images with other users in ExCL.
+Reach out to [excl-help@ornl.gov](mailto:excl-help@ornl.gov) if you would like write access to this space to add your own images.

 ## System Admin Notes

 * It is helpful to add commonly needed bind paths to `/etc/apptainer/apptainer.conf`.
 I have added the following bind commands to Zenith: